 The applicant must submit a full set of courses for review with their application (two regular, one jumpers and one gamblers course for each level) to the Business Office in CRCD format.
-The Course Reviewer shall will be randomly selected by the Business Office.
+The Course Reviewer will be randomly selected by the Business Office.
 The courses must comply with the Course Design Guidelines found in Chapter 5, Chapter 6, Chapter 7, and the Judge's Addendum in ASCA Agility Rulebook.
-The courses must as well as follow ASCA's philosophy for flowing courses.
-The Apprentice shall will receive feedback from the Course Reviewer and shall must modify the courses if needed and resubmit for final approval.
+The courses must follow ASCA's philosophy for flowing courses.
+The Apprentice shall receive feedback from the Course Reviewer and must modify the courses if needed and resubmit for final approval.
 Once the Course Reviewer has approved the courses, they will notify the Business Office and send the approved courses to be forwarded on to the Committee to be kept with the rest of the applicant's package.
-Effective June 1, 2024.